 Alternates

 Each Director may designate an individual to act as an Alternate Director (‘Alternate’) in his or her stead, whether for a single meeting or as a standing alternate.
 The intention of this provision is to allow a company to maintain its representation on occasions when the normal Director is unavailable.
 Care should be taken to avoid rapid or regular rotation of alternates.
 An Alternate must be affiliated with the same Promoter Member organization as the Director.
 The Alternate designation is made by the Director by posting a notice to the appropriate mailing list.
-For purposes of quorum and attendance, when represented by an Alternate, the original Director is considered to be present for that meeting, and any action taken by such an Alternate shall be valid as if taken by the original Director.
+For purposes of quorum and attendance, when represented by an Alternate, the original Director is considered to be present for that meeting, and any action taken by such an Alternate shall be as if taken by the original Director.
 The original Director or the Promoter Member organization that that Director represents may withdraw such designation at any time by posting a notice to the appropriate mailing list.

 Designating an Alternate is distinctly different from assigning a proxy which is described in detail in Section 3.8.7 - Quorum and Voting.